On the first non-trivial strand of syzygies of projective schemes and Condition ${\mathrm ND}(l)$: Introduction

 We would like to note that if $\ell=1$, then this theorem recovers the previous results on the linear syzygies by quadrics for the case of integral varieties (see also Remark \ref{thm A_recover_HK}).
 In general, the set of closed subschemes satisfying $\mathrm{ND}(1)$ is much larger than that of \textit{nondegenerate} irreducible varieties (see \cite[section 1]{AH} for details).
 Furthermore, a closed subscheme $X$ (with possibly many components) has condition $\mathrm{ND}(\ell)$ if so does the top-dimensional part of $X$.
-Note that the Betti table $\mathbb{B}(X)$ is usually very sensitive for addition some components to $X$ (e.g. a rational normal curve with some additional points outside - Betti table totally changed).
+Note that the Betti table $\mathbb{B}(X)$ is usually very sensitive for addition some components to $X$ (e.g. when we add points to a rational normal curve, Betti table can be totally changed, see e.g. \cite[example 3.10]{AK2}).
 But condition $\mathrm{ND}(\ell)$ has been still preserved under such addition of low dimensional components (thus, we could make many examples with condition $\mathrm{ND}(\ell)$ in this way).

 On the other hand, if $X$ satisfies property $\mathbf{N}_{d,e}$, then the degree of $X$ is at most $\binom{e+d-1}{d-1}$ and the equality happens only when $X$ has ACM $d$-linear resolution.
-We prove this by establishing `syzygetic B\'ezout Theorem (Theorem~\ref{thm:20160115-01})', a geometric implication of property $\mathbf{N}_{d,p}$ using projection method.
+We prove this by establishing a syzygetic B\'ezout Theorem (Theorem~\ref{thm:20160115-01}), a geometric implication of property $\mathbf{N}_{d,p}$ using projection method.
 We also investigate an effect of $\mathbf{N}_{d,p}$ on loci of $d$-secant lines (Theorem~\ref{Loci_d_secant_lines}).

 Furthermore, if two notions - condition $\mathrm{ND}(d-1)$ and property $\mathbf{N}_{d,e}$ on $X$ - meet together, then the degree of $X$ should be equal to $\binom{e+d-1}{d-1}$ and $X$ has ACM $d$-linear resolution (in particular, $X$ is $d$-regular).
 From this point of view, we can obtain another main result, a syzygetic rigidity for $d$-regularity as follows: